TeteloMathale/demo-repo/README.md

-#Saying Hello World in Python
+#Intro about Me in Python
 myName= "Tetelo Komane"
 myAge= 28

 bestMom=input("Enter the name of the Best Mom in the whole world :") quotes=input("Enter your favourite quote that keeps you going :") print("Hello World my name is "+myName+" I am "+str(myAge)+" years old" )